 Original paintings by local artists Zachary Sasim – ”a flower does not think of competing to the flower next to it.
 It just blooms.”

-- Central Japan Railway Company
+- Central Japan / East Japan Railway Company

 Learn all about the Shinkansen rail lines in Japan and the beauty of traveling around Japan via railway!

-- Ekoji Buddhist Temple: The Temple of the Gift of Light
+- Ekoji Buddhist Temple

-- Globalize DC – Japanese Plus
+- Globalize DC

 - Ishida Bonsai

-- Japanese Americans' Care Fund/ San-J
+- Japanese Americans' Care Fund

 - Japanese Christian Community Center in Washington